 Le Chateau Inn

-Le Chateau Inn is a great budget friendly hotel in Florence, Oregon.
+Le Chateau Inn is a great budget-friendly hotel in Florence, Oregon.
 This hotel offers guests access to a seasonal outdoor pool, hot tub, sauna, fitness center.

-Old Town Inn
+Old Town Inn Florence, Oregon

 The Old Town Inn in Florence, Oregon is located a few minutes from the Antique District, amazing restaurants, shopping, and the stunning Siuslaw River.

 The Best Western Pier Point Inn is a great location to stay for anyone who is wanting to visit Florence, Oregon and enjoy a little luxury.
-It is in nestled on the bank of the Siuslaw River, giving guests stunning views of the river and Old Town Florence.
+It is in nestled on the banks of the Siuslaw River, giving guests stunning views of the river and Old Town Florence.